ZoneMinder/zmeventnotification/README.md

-You **also need to make sure you generate SSL certificates otherwise the script won't run** If you are using SSL for ZoneMinder, simply point this script to the certificates.
+If you are using secure mode (default) you **also need to make sure you generate SSL certificates otherwise the script won't run**
+If you are using SSL for ZoneMinder, simply point this script to the certificates.

 If you are not already using SSL for ZoneMinder and don't have certificates, generating them is as